- With the advent of social media, a new kind of cheating has emerged—digital flirtation and intimacy that violate the bounds of a marriage.

-In my years as a clinical psychologist and advice columnist (write me your anonymous questions for my live chats on Tuesdays!), I have seen firsthand that infidelity has many forms, from sex outside of an established relationship to hiding a secret bank account.
+In my years as a clinical psychologist and host of a new mental health podcast (check out Baggage Check here!), I have seen firsthand that infidelity has many forms, from sex outside of an established relationship to hiding a secret bank account.
 With the advent of social media, though, a new kind of cheating has emerged—digital flirtation and intimacy that violate the bounds of a marriage or commitment.
-In fact, some recent research suggests not only that active Facebook and Twitter users are at heightened risk for relationship conflict because of their social-media use, but that this activity significantly correlates with a heightened risk of infidelity and divorce.
+In fact, some recent research suggests not only that active Facebook and Twitter users are at heightened risk for relationship conflict because of their social media use, but that this activity significantly correlates with a heightened risk of infidelity and divorce.

 Mild, in-person flirtation is often fleeting and superficial, but when communication extends to social media, texts, and email, your partner becomes available 24/7 for temptation and increased emotional connection.
 "Is he cheating on me?" you may wonder.
 But the question might not be as black-or-white as you think.

-Whether someone's actually having sex outside of the relationship or not, here are 6 signs that a partner's online activity is threatening to your relationship.
-(I use the he pronoun here, but of course, infidelity crosses gender and sexual orientation.)
-And finally, if you want to help with overall anxious or depressive thought processes that may be keeping you in an unhealthy relationship or sabotaging a healthy relationship, sign up for my free "Detox Your Thoughts" challenge with Goodful/Buzzfeed here.
+Whether someone's actually having sex outside of the relationship or not, here are six signs that a partner's online activity is threatening to your relationship.
+(I use the "he" pronoun here, but of course, infidelity crosses gender and sexual orientation.)

 - He is often lost in thought within his texting conversations and never shares what they're about.
 Compulsive smartphone use can be a constant source of friction within romantic relationships, as one partner feels cut off from the person who is more engaged with a device than with the in-person conversation they're supposed to be having.
 When your partner is chuckling or otherwise responding emotionally to his device, yet not making any effort to let you in on what's going on in his mind at the moment, it creates a thick wall between you.
 No, you shouldn't expect anyone to be an open book about every single thing they're doing online—boundaries, and a certain amount of privacy, have an important place in any healthy relationship.
 But if his digital conversations are frequently taking him away from being present with you, and he makes no effort to bridge that gap, then his attentions, and priorities, may well lie elsewhere.